-The Board of Directors and shareholders, management and employees believe that corporate governance is a necessary component of sound strategic business management and for longterm shareholder value.
+The Board of Directors and shareholders, management and employees believe that corporate governance is a necessary component of sound strategic business management and for long-term shareholder value.
 The Board of Directors believes that compliance with the principles of good governance emanates at the Board level.
 The Board considers it as their primary responsibility to foster the long-term success of the Bank and secure its sustained competitiveness in a manner consistent with the fiduciary responsibility, which it shall exercise in the best interest of the Bank and its shareholders.
-The Bank has formulated the following policies and procedures to ensure observance of good corporate governance: (a) corporate governance manual (b) policy on related party transactions (c) guidelines on the prevention of conflict of interest and unsafe and unsound business practices, (d) financial consumer protection manual, (e) whistle blowing policy, and (f) Sustainable Finance Framework, b.
+The Bank has formulated the following policies and procedures to ensure observance of good corporate governance: (a) Corporate Governance Manual (b) Policy on Related Party Transactions (c) Guidelines on the Prevention of Conflict of Interest and Unsafe and Unsound Business Practices, (d) Policy on Selection, Nomination and Election of Directors, (e) Succession Management Policy for Key Positions, (f) Financial Consumer Protection Manual, (g) Whistle Blowing Policy, (h) Sustainable Finance Framework and (i) Environmental and Social Risk Management (ESRM) Policy.

+b.
 Selection Process for the Board of Directors and Senior Management

 Cognizant that a Director and Senior Management is a position of trust and confidence, the Bank adheres to a selection process that ensures a mix of competent individuals at the controls of the Bank.
 The Director and Senior Management must be fit and proper for the said position with consideration on the following matters: integrity/probity, physical/mental fitness, competence, relevant education/financial literacy/training, possession of competencies relevant to the job, such as knowledge and experience, skills, diligence and independence of mind, and sufficiency of time to fully carry out responsibilities.
-The screening process is being conducted by the Bank's Board of Directors, Senior Management, and its parent company.
+The screening process is being conducted by the Bank's Board of Directors, Senior Management, and its parent company in accordance with the Bank's Selection Policy.